Kulbartsch/bars/features.md

   * [ ] choose coloring
 * [ ] sort input *- there are other tools for this*
 * [ ] logarithmic scaled output
+* [ ] `-combined` view of values within the bar charts.
+Could become challenging when chart elements are short.
+Inverted bars in text mode.
+* [ ] i18n

 ## Resources